First Holy Communion Programme 2020

 For 2020 we will again be using the programme called ‘Growing up a Catholic’ which involves the help and support of parents in a new way.

-Parents' Meeting: An initial parents' meeting will be held after 10:30 mass on a Sunday in November.
+Parents' Meeting: An initial parents' meeting will be held after 10:30 mass on Sunday 17 November.
 It is essential that you attend this meeting as it will be an opportunity to meet our team of our volunteer Catechists.
 You will be able to ask any questions and learn about the programme.

 Eligibility: Convenience of First Holy Communion preparation sessions will of course be important to most families.
 However, it is sad when parents who are full and regular members of our parish opt to have a child prepare for and receive First Holy Communion in another parish.
 On our side we will accept children of parents who are regular members of the St. John’s parish irrespective of where they live.
 However, children of parents who are regular or even irregular members of another parish will require their own parish priest to sign the form attached to the application form.